My Personal Journey in Tai Chi Chuen

 Around the same that as I started back at the Lincoln school, she pushed me to help her teach beginner classes and outside classes.
 Teaching is a great way to learn, she alway said.
 I am glad that she let me teach because she has very high standards.
 I started teaching beginners in her classes and at outside classes.
 I have always enjoy teaching Adult Tai Chi.
 Most Adult Tai Chi students come to class to learn to de-stress, re-balance, and generally looking to improve their health and balance (very much like how I started).
 They have a purpose and make teaching easier.

-I also started teaching a kids martial arts class.
+I also taugh a kids martial arts class at a Chinese language school for several years.
 That, was quite an experience.
 Most of the kids were there because their parents made them.
 They did not have any initial interests.
 I have to discover ways to get them interested and also teach them something good.
 It took my two years but after that I think I at least have a basic framework to get these five to eight year olds learning.
 Those classes were extremely tiring but extremely rewarding.